jchavarri/Ambrosio/README.md

   - Github examples: [This one](https://github.com/objcio/issue-13-viper-swift/) (companion to the previous blog post) and [this other](https://github.com/mutualmobile/Counter).
 Both from Mutual Mobile
   - Helper: [Boa](https://github.com/team-supercharge/boa) is a simple gem to initialize VIPER projects and add modules to them.
 It helps you avoid all the boilerplate files and code
   - Video: [This video](https://www.youtube.com/watch?v=OX4rLAJC7lw) by the Redbooth Mobile Team
+- I started using [Locksmith](https://github.com/matthewpalmer/Locksmith) to store the authorization data on the keychain.
+But I was never able to setup the keychain item accessibility constant to `kSecAttrAccessibleAfterFirstUnlock` that is required to read the keychain in background (see [Apple doc](https://developer.apple.com/library//ios/documentation/Security/Reference/keychainservices/index.html#//apple_ref/doc/constant_group/Keychain_Item_Accessibility_Constants)).
+So I ended up using [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess), which has a simple API and works in background by default.

 ### TODO